 Frequently Asked Questions

-What does talent management software typically cost?
+What does talent management software typically cost in 2026?

 What are the biggest price drivers and hidden costs?

-The main drivers are headcount, modules (skills, careers, internal mobility can add 2–5 € PEPM), and security/integrations; hidden costs often sit in implementation (15–35% of year‑one license), data migration (2,000–10,000 €+), SSO/SCIM (200–800 €/month), and HRIS/payroll integrations that can add 3,000–15,000 € one-time plus 200–600 €/month in EU/DACH.
+In EU/DACH, the biggest drivers are headcount and modules: adding skills, careers, and internal mobility often adds 2–5 €/employee/month on top of core performance.
+Hidden costs usually sit in implementation (50–100% of year-one license), data migration (2,000–10,000 €+), SSO/SCIM (200–800 €/month), and HRIS/payroll integrations (3,000–15,000 € one-time plus 200–600 €/month).

 How do we estimate total cost of ownership (TCO)?

-A simple TCO formula is: (PEPM × employees × 12 × years) + all one-time and recurring extras (implementation, migration, integrations, training, support, price increases).
-For typical EU/DACH mid-market deals, headline prices around 8–12 € PEPM often turn into an effective 11–16 € PEPM once these benchmarked, non-offer costs are included.
+For EU/DACH buyers, a simple TCO formula is: (PEPM × employees × 12 × years) plus all one-time and recurring extras such as implementation, migration, integrations, training, and support.
+In practice, headline prices around 8–12 €/employee/month for mid-market deals often turn into an effective 11–16 €/employee/month once these benchmarked, non-offer costs and typical 5–10k € implementation fees are included.

 How can HR negotiate better pricing?